Existence results in large-strain magnetoelasticity: Introduction

-The literature involving the mathematical analysis of micromagnetic models including DMI terms in the absence of elastic couplings is vast.
-Among the many contributions, we single out the seminal works \cite{melcher, muratov.slastikov} (see also \cite{li.melcher} and the references therein).
-We refer to \cite{bach} and the references therein for a study of effective theories and chirality transitions in the discrete-to-continuous setting.
-We also mention \cite{hrack} for recent results on the numerics of chiral magnets, as well as \cite{davoli.difratta} and \cite{davoli.difratta.praetorius.ruggeri} and the references therein, for periodic homogenization of chiral magnetic materials and for the static, dynamic, and numerical study of reduced models obtained starting from three-dimensional theories including asymmetric exchange, respectively.

-In this paper, we combine the above perspectives by proving existence of equilibrium configurations for magnetoelastic energies including a chiral contribution.
-A simplified version of our first result reads as follows, we refer to Theorem \ref{thm:existence-minimizers} and Section \ref{sec:static} for the precise statement and assumptions.
+{\MMM This paper is subdivided into two parts.
+The first part concerns the analysis of the variational model in the static case.
+Our setting is comparable with the one in \cite{kruzik.stefanelli.zeman}, except that, here, we are not restricted to incompressible materials.
+In particular, the coercivity properties of the elastic energy density ensure that admissible deformations are continuous.
+The main contribution in the first part consists in proving existence of equilibrium configurations for the magnetoelastic energy in \eqref{eqn:energy-E-0}.} A simplified version of \MMM this \EEE result reads as follows.
+We refer to Theorem \ref{thm:existence-minimizers} for the precise statement and assumptions.